JanLauGe/janlauge.github.io/_posts/2021-04-05-google_timeline_travel_history.md

 tags: [DataScience, Coding, Tools, R, Geospatial]
 excerpt_separator: <!--more-->
 ---
 **How to use your location history to compile a breakdown of all your international travel.
 Fast, simple, and valuable for immigration purposes or visa applications.
-We will use the Google Maps takeout feature and a small Python script**
+We will use the Google Maps takeout feature and a small R script**

 <!--more-->